Dining Guide

 Sea Cave Adventures offer boat tours around the coast from Whitianga Wharf, so if you can negotiate a small flight of steps, they can help you to a seat.

-Good walking shoes, camera, drinking water, sunscreen, hat, swimwear/towel.
+Good walking shoes, camera/phone, drinking water, sunscreen, hat, swimwear/towel.

 There are no shops on the track so if you want food, you’ll need to it with you.
 There are many wonderful places to have a picnic.